Ice hockey player identification via transformers and weakly supervised learning: Result of incorporating player shifts

 We evaluate the network on the player tracklets obtained by running a tracking algorithm \cite{Braso_2020_CVPR,vats2021player} on the 13 test videos.
 This evaluation is different from the evaluation done in Section \ref{section:result} since the player tracklets are now obtained from the player tracking algorithm (rather than being manually annotated).
 The accuracy obtained by incorporating player shifts using OCR into player identification is compared to two baselines: (1) not incorporating any kind of roster/shift information, and (2) using player rosters available at the start of the game instead of player shifts \cite{vats2021player}.

-From Table \ref{table:pipeline_table}, not using any shifts/roster data obtains an accuracy of $82.02\%$.
+From Table \ref{table:pipeline_table}, not using any shifts/roster data obtains a mean accuracy of $82.02\%$, that is $4.12\%$ greater than Vats \textit{et al.} \cite{vats2021player} .
 Incorporating player shifts obtains the best mean accuracy of $87.97\%$, which is $\sim6\%$ more than not using any shift or roster data.
 In fact, every video except the first video in the test set obtains equal or more accuracy when using the player shift data.
 This is because using player shifts helps the algorithm focus on a smaller subset of possible players present at a particular time.
 The lower accuracy of the first test video is due to inaccuracies in the shifts database.
 Using the player roster obtains an accuracy $86.32\%$, which is just $1.65\%$ lower than the accuracy obtained when using player shifts, which demonstrates that even if player shifts are not available, using the available roster can provide performance comparable to using player shift data.
 Fig. \ref{fig:shift_vec} shows an example of a tracklet where incorporating player shifts corrects the prediction of the model that does not use any shift or roster information.